Pistonite/celer/docs/src/route/route-structure.md

 ```
 This is because Celer sometimes only loads `project.yaml` to grab necessary
 metadata for the route, such as the name and version.
 Having a small
 `project.yaml` can make the loading faster those scenarios.
+The compiler also
+utilizes `project.yaml` for caching.

 Examples below will assume that the route is loaded from `./main.yaml`